 The NPM3100 series neutron pulse monitors are digital, microcontroller based devices.
 They include two primary sections: a high voltage and analog amplifier section, and a digital waveform capture and analysis, and communications section.
 Firmware in the microcontroller is used to produce a variety of outputs and functions.
-Therefore, this series of NPMs is able to offer many features, and they are a flexible platform for rapid development of new ones.
-A custom Command Set controls all device operation from configuration of operational parameters to transmission of data from the NPM.
+Therefore, this NPM3100 series is able to offer many features, and they are a flexible platform for rapid development of new ones.
+A Command Set controls all device operation from configuration of operational parameters to transmission of data from the NPM.
 A terminal window program (such as Tera Term Pro) can be used to communicate with and control the device from a command line using the device's Command Set.
 Additionally, some devices have a GUI software interface to control the device.
-This GUI software may be convenient, however it uses the same Command Set which a user can enter from a terminal window.
+At a device interface level, this GUI software utilizes the same Command Set which a user can enter from a terminal window.
 Throughout this user manual, examples of commands from the device Command Set and how they would appear in a terminal interface window (program) are shown as examples.